 Students will need to buy a College white laboratory coat for lab practicals, waterproof clothing, outdoor footwear including Wellington boots, walking boots.
 Students may also need to buy a pair of waders and a pair of steel toe-capped safety boots.
 Recommended items include SPSS statistics software available from the college library, binoculars and a range of key texts.

 Applicants are normally expected to have completed a relevant qualification at Level 5.
-A GCSE grade C or equivalent in English is also required.
+A GCSE grade 4 or C or equivalent in English is also required.

 Applicants from non-traditional routes will be considered on a case-by-case basis.